China’s economy weakens as GDP in Q3 declines to 4.9 per cent | Business

 According to Wu, the biggest challenge now comes from the investment sector, as market expectations for the property market are trending down as a result of the banks' tightening home loan requirements as well as the Evergrande debt crisis.

-Evergrande, China's largest property company, sparked off a major crisis in recent weeks as it began defaulting its payment of installments of its USD 309 billion debt.
+Evergrande, China's largest property company, sparked off a major crisis in recent weeks as it began defaulting its payment of instalments of its USD 309 billion debt.

-Also, several Chinese provinces reported an acute power crisis due to a shortage of coal.
+Another property developer Fantasia defaulted while Sinic Holdings has warned it is at risk of going down the same path, sparking fears of wider problems.

+''The slowdown in the property sector will affect the activities of firms in areas such as construction contracting, building materials, and home furnishing,'' Yue Su from the Economist Intelligence Unit told BBC.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)